oktadev/devdays-arcade-games/README.md

 # Auth0 by Okta - DevDay Arcade Games

-Custom Pacman and Space Invader games for Auth0 DevDay experience at Oktane 2023.
+Lockman and Identity Invader games for Auth0 DevDay experience at Oktane 2023.

 The game is written in JavaScript and packaged as an [Electron](https://www.electronjs.org/) desktop app.